 Retaining deskless workers must be a priority

-Since turnover isn’t great for business, there needs to be a plan in place to rethink how you connect with the deskless workforce.
+Since turnover is not great for business, there needs to be a plan in place to rethink how you connect with the deskless workforce.
 The best approach to engage with your employees from the very moment they join your company is by:

 - Streamlining onboarding that is customized around the new hires so they get access to all relevant information and know what they are working towards.

-- Developing employee competences with role-based training programs that are critical to career development and improve job satisfaction.
+- Developing employee competencies with role-based training programs that are critical to career development and improve job satisfaction.

-- Making complex tasks straightforward by simplifying existing business processes and giving intuitive access to third party systems that already exists in your IT stack — think SAP, Microsoft, Workday, etc.
+- Making complex tasks straightforward by simplifying existing business processes and giving intuitive access to third-party systems that already exist in your IT stack — think SAP, Microsoft, Workday, etc.

 Sounds complicated?
 Not at all

-It can be tricky to provide the right tools for engagement; deskless workers often find themselves overloaded with information and tasks through various channels like paper, computers and phones that doesn’t fit their way of working.
+It can be tricky to provide the right tools for engagement; deskless workers often find themselves overloaded with information and tasks through various channels like paper, computers, and phones that don’t fit their way of working.